-- Can be a multidimensional values (resolution would be width times height, dates would consist of day, month and year, …)
+- Can be a multidimensional value (resolution would be width times height, dates would consist of day, month and year, …)

 - …and they could be many other things not listed above!

-With this approach, searching in an e-commerce site will mean find the right product (row) that satisfies the right attributes (columns).
+With this approach, searching in an e-commerce site will mean finding the right product (row) that satisfies the right attributes (columns).